Aditya9056/smush-repo/readme.txt

 * Updated: Max image size limit to 32Mb for Pro Version
 * Performance: Do not load plugin in frontend
+* Textdomain: Changed as per the WordPress guidelines

 = 2.0.6 =